TU Dresden

 Fraunhofer Institute for Transportation and Infrastructure Systems

-At Fraunhofer IVI researchers are developing technologies and concepts for mobility, energy, as well as safety and security – from forward-looking preliminary research to practical applications in everyday use.
-The institutes transport-related research work ranges from the field of vehicle and propulsion systems to intelligent transport systems, and it also covers the areas of disposition, logistics and digital business processes.
+The Fraunhofer IVI develops technologies and concepts in the fields of mobility, energy and security.
+Its transport-related research work ranges from the field of vehicle and propulsion systems to intelligent transport systems, and it also covers the areas of disposition, logistics and digital business processes.

 Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology